martharobinson/switching_talk/PITCHME.md

 - Switching was common (28%)
 - Swiching occured between every pair of light levels
 - One cell can switch multiple times
-- Switching is assocaited with spatial instability
+- Switching is associated with spatial instability

 Note:
 What mechanism could explain this?